Zarif: Iran deal dead if Congress passes even delayed sanctions

 In a transcript of the interview, which was conducted on Saturday and posted online on Monday, Time said it asked Zarif what happens if Congress imposes new sanctions, even if they don’t go into effect for six months.

 According to the magazine, he replied: “The entire deal is dead.”
-Zarif was referring to a Nov.
-24 agreement with six world powers under which Tehran would curb its nuclear program in exchange for limited relief from economic sanctions.
-(Reporting By Arshad Mohammed; editing by Christopher Wilson)
+Zarif was referring to a November 24 agreement with six world powers under which Tehran would curb its nuclear program in exchange for limited relief from economic sanctions.